thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 BTSAmbivalenceItem
 ~~~~~~~~~~~~~~~~~~

 ..
 ATTENTION::
     Despite the name suggesting that this is what is found in the ``cases`` field of a `BTSAmbivalence`_, this in fact
     seems to be unused, `BTSLemmaCase`_ being used there instead.
+For type information hava a look at the table under
+    `BTSTextSentenceItem`_.

 BTSAnnotation
 ~~~~~~~~~~~~~